 Malaysia requires that certain processed, packaged food products sold in Malaysia be labeled with nutritional information.
 These items include cereals, breads, milk, canned meat, canned fish, canned fruits and canned vegetables, fruit juices, soft drinks and salad dressings.
 Nutrition Labeling Regulations issued in March 2003 outline what type of nutritional information is required and the format in which the information is to appear on the package.
 The regulations limit the kinds of nutritional claims, such as "reduced sodium," "low cholesterol," or "high fiber," that can appear on food packaging.
-The regulations went into effect September 1, 2003, only five months after they were gazetted, leaving companies a very short transition time to use existing stock.
-The Ministry of Health extended the enforcement date for the regulations until March 1, 2004.
+Enforcement of the regulation began on March 1, 2004.